A2Amir/Machine-Learning-Pipelines/README.md

 Each of these three objects (**CountVectoriser, TfidfTransformer and RandomForestClassifier**) is called an **estimator**, which [scikit-learn](https://scikit-learn.org/stable/tutorial/statistical_inference/settings.html) states, is any object that learns from data, whether it's a classification, regression or clustering algorithm, or a transformer that extracts or filter useful features from raw data.
 Because it learns from data, **every estimator** must have **a fit method** that takes a dataset.
 Each of these three estimators have a fit method.
 Additionally, **CountVectoriser and TfidfTransformer**, are a specific type of estimator called a **transformer**, meaning it has **a transform** method.
 The final estimator(**RandomForestClassifier**) is **a predictor**, which although it doesn't have a transform method,has **a predictor method**.

 In machine learning tasks, it's pretty common to have a very specific sequence of transformers to fit to data before applying a final estimator.
-As seen above, we'd have to initialize all the tree estimators (initialize step) , fit and transform the training data for each of the transformers and then fit to the final estimator (training step).
+As seen above, we'd have to initialize all the tree estimators (see initialize step above) , fit and transform the training data for each of the transformers and then fit to the final estimator (see training step above).
 In the test step we  have to call transform for each transformer again to the test data and finally call predict on the final estimator.

-We could actually automate all of this fitting, transforming and predicting by chaining these estimators together into one single estimator object.
-That single estimator would be **scikit-learns pipeline**.
+**We could actually automate all of this fitting, transforming and predicting by chaining these estimators together into one single estimator object.
+That single estimator would be scikit-learns pipeline**.

 To create this pipeline, we just need a list of key value pairs, where the key is a string containing what you want to name the step and the value is the estimator object(see below).